lamps-wg/automation-keyusages/draft-brockhaus-lamps-automation-keyusages.md

 # History of Changes {#history}

 [RFC Editor: Please remove this appendix in the release version of the document.]

+Changes from 00 -> 01:

+* Updated last paragraph of Section 1

 draft-brockhaus-lamps-automation-keyusages version 00: